-The MVS Curatorial Studies Program experience evolves within a rich environment structured around historical and contemporary approaches to curatorial practices, in conjunction with developments in the visual art, theory, and critical writing.
-In particular, MVS Curatorial Studies student will be focusing on the presentational challenges arising from complex modes of visual expression -- from object to installation, from text and image combination, temporal as well as audio and new electronic media – within the increasingly dominant forces of the culture industry.
+The MVS Curatorial Studies Program experience evolves within a rich environment structured around historical and contemporary approaches to curatorial practices, in conjunction with developments in the visual arts, theory, and critical writing.
+In particular, MVS Curatorial Studies students will be focusing on the presentational challenges arising from complex modes of visual expression — from object to installation, text and image combination, temporal as well as audio and new electronic media – within the increasingly dominant forces of the culture industry.

-Guided by MVS Curatorial Studies faculty, which comprises the Director of Curatorial Studies and MVS Visual Studies faculty, as well as scholars in diverse disciplines and professionals in the field, program participants will examine the history and practical skills of exhibition-making in conjunction with studies of the developments of contemporary art and theory through core and electives courses.
+Guided by MVS Curatorial Studies faculty — which comprises the Director of Curatorial Studies and MVS Visual Studies faculty, as well as scholars in diverse disciplines and professionals in the field — program participants will examine the history and practical skills of exhibition-making in conjunction with studies of the developments of contemporary art and theory through core and elective courses.
 The course of study is designed to offer students ample opportunity for the in-depth development of the subject and contents of the Graduating Exhibition, its full realization for public presentation, and the Qualifying Paper in the form of a Catalogue Essay.
-The Graduating Exhibition will take place within one of several, nationally and internationally renowned University of Toronto galleries of contemporary art (Justina M. Barnicke Gallery at Hart House, Blackwood Gallery at UTM, or Doris McCarthy Gallery at UTSC) but may also be developed in offsite locations, including museums and galleries within the region.
+The Graduating Exhibition will take place within one of several nationally and internationally renowned University of Toronto galleries of contemporary art (Justina M. Barnicke Gallery at Hart House, Blackwood Gallery at UTM, or Doris McCarthy Gallery at UTSC) but may also be developed in offsite locations, including museums and galleries within the region.

 More information on admissions is available on our Graduate Admissions webpage.